 Slightly justified in that the opening scenes of Emperor's New Groove show Kuzco having been spoiled since he was in diapers.
 He's literally having to rewrite the habits of years. note Yzma 'practically raised him', by her own statement.
 Kuzco's lucky he didn't turn out worse.

 In Thomas and Friends, after the 5th season, Thomas and Duncan become especially prone to this.
 In fact, Thomas's character up to the 5th season was built on Aesops from past experiences in the earlier seasons.
 Suddenly, when season 6 debuted, he was a perfect schoolboy type.
-With the debut of season 8, he seemingly forgot every lesson he ever learned.
+With the debut of season 8, he seemingly forgot every lesson he ever learned.note However, this is likely because this was the point where the show had been sold to a new company.
 It's even worse when he forgets the Aesop of patience by the very episode after he learned it.
 James is quite bad for this too, but it may be justified considering his personality.

 On The Magic School Bus, Janet seems to have relearned to not be such a snotty brat in just about every episode she appeared in.

 The Chained Heat episode "Bonding" showed Kim and Bonnie getting handcuffed together and learning more about one another in the process.
 Kim learns about Bonnie's family life, specifically her two sisters who belittle her at every opportunity.
 By the end of the episode, the two are getting along somewhat better, though by Bonnie's next appearance, she's just as shallow and mean as ever.

 Many, many times Ron learned the lesson about being yourself, and then promptly forgot about it.
 Actually lampshaded one time by Kim in "Ron Millionaire" where she mentions that he has a tendency towards this.
 It doesn't help.

 One of the movies lampshades this even further, where Ron attempts to caution his younger self not to learn his lesson from one of these events in particular.